pgRouting/workshop/docs/basic/vehicle.rst

     * The node sequence changed.
     * The edge sequence changed.

-  * The route is avoiding the residential roads that have ``tag_id = 110``.
   * The costs do not change proportionally.

-Exercise 6: Time in seconds of penalized route ...............................................................................
+Exercise 6: Time in seconds of penalized route using a view ...............................................................................

 .. rubric:: Problem: